SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 If we want to play around with other entities we could go ahead the same approach as a above, so manually create an instance of the POJO and fill it step by step, which would get boring.
 We want to do some more generic stuff.

 __Please note__ that we have used a simplified model for this tutorial where we map a database table field one to one to a property in our API.
-This is __not__ recommended, as this could make a table change to API change.
+This is __not__ recommended, as this could make a table change a API change.

-We want to create an instance base on the information of the entity type.
+Instead of writing code for each entity type, we want to create an instance base on the information of the entity type.
 The first step is to get the Constructors:

 ```Java
 	private Constructor<?> getConstructor(final JPAStructuredType st) {